15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Light Slack and Google Calendar integration

-Best For: Solo agency owners and freelancers building focus habits.
+Best for: Solo agency owners and freelancers building focus habits.
+Pricing: Lite is free; Premium from $12/month.

-10. TMetric – Best Value Time Tracker
+11. TMetric, Best Value Time Tracker

 TMetric covers most of the basics at a price the bootstrapped end of the market can afford.
-It tracks time, supports project budgets, integrates with major project managers and includes a screenshot module on higher tiers.
+It tracks time, supports project budgets, integrates with major project managers, and includes a screenshot module on higher tiers.
 For small agencies graduating from Clockify but not yet ready to commit to Hubstaff or Harvest, it is a credible middle ground.

 The polish is a notch below the bigger names, but the price-to-feature ratio is one of the strongest on this list.

-Key Features:
+Key features

 - Project budgets and billable rates